What is it?

 This is a major festival: what the Carnival is to Basel, the Sechseläuten is to Zurich.
 The event also attracts major Swiss figures.

 The main feature of the festival is the burning of the Böögg – a snowman effigy that symbolises winter, and whose name could be related to the word bogeyman.
-A longstanding Zurich tradition, years ago many Bööggs were burnt on bonfires throughout the city to banish winter and usher in spring.
-In the 19th century that tradition was combined with the Sechseläuten and the burning of one giant Böögg became the festival’s climax, taking place on the dot of 6pm.
+This is a longstanding Zurich tradition.
+Years ago many Bööggs were burnt on bonfires throughout the city to banish winter and usher in spring.
+In the 19th century that tradition was combined with the Sechseläuten and the burning of one giant Böögg became the festival’s climax.
+It takes place at 6pm on the dot.

 How does that predict the weather?